farooqnaeem/Bidmylisting/Bidmylisting/README.md

 ## Setting up the automation suite

-1. Clone the Sendoso test-automation locally into a folder - (https://github.com/Selfie-Pop-Inc/Web-Automation-suite.git )
+1. Clone the Bidmylisting test-automation locally into a folder - (https://github.com/bidmylisting/Web-Automation-suite.git )
-   - Use the following command inside the desired folder - git clone https://github.com/Selfie-Pop-Inc/Web-Automation-suite.git
+   - Use the following command inside the desired folder - git clone https://github.com/farooqnaeem/Bidmylisting.git

 2. Go inside the folder and run the following command from the terminal/command prompt - npm install
 3. All the dependencies from package.json and ambient typings would be installed in the node_modules folder